Jordan Morris: International career

 On January 21, 2022, Morris received his first World Cup qualifying call up since September 2017 after a lengthy injury recovery.
 He was named to the U.S. squad for the 2022 FIFA World Cup alongside teammate Cristian Roldan, a close friend and roommates on away trips for both teams.
 Morris made an appearance as a substitute in the first group stage match against Wales on November 21, 2022.

 Personal life

 Morris was born in Seattle, Washington, to Michael and Leslie Morris.
-His father, Dr. Michael Morris, is the chief medical director of Seattle Sounders FC.
+His father, Dr. Michael Morris, was the chief medical director of Seattle Sounders FC from 2009 to 2024.
 He has three siblings named Christopher, Julian and Talia.
-He attended Mercer Island High School, where he played high school soccer prior to joining the Sounders Academy.
-Morris married his wife Eliza in 2020 and they live with several dogs.
+Morris attended Mercer Island High School, where he played high school soccer prior to joining the Sounders Academy.
+Morris married his wife Eliza in 2020; they live with several dogs.
+He sold his home in Kirkland, Washington, in 2026.

 Morris was diagnosed with Type 1 diabetes at the age of nine and is one of the few professional athletes with the condition to play.
 He said that having diabetes has helped shape him.
 His tattoo "T1D" on his inner arm is a tribute to the armband people with diabetes have to wear.